alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/README.md

   1. You can Download from www.gams.com.
 2. Download the files contained on the [SystemModel] folder from the GitHub repository.
 Make sure to save the Input-Excel file and the
 GAMS code on the same folder.
-3. Run the GAMS file
+3. Run the GAMS code

 [GAMS]: http://www.gams.com/